romulorvs/prop-pick/README.md

 **Passing an Array**

 What if the property key has some special characters, likes spaces or commas?
-In this situation, you can set the first parameter as an array of strings.
+In this situation, you can set the **first parameter** as an **array of strings**.

 ```js
 const business = {